Pack3tL0ss/ConsolePi/README.md

 Manual installation instructions are incomplete at the moment

 For the brave or curious...
 Instructions on how to manually install can be found [here](readme_content/ConsolePi - Manual Installation.md).

+## ConsolePi Usage:

+**Configuration:**

+The Configuration file is validated and created during the install.
+Settings can be modified post-install via the configuration file /etc/ConsolePi.conf

+**Console Server:**

+- Serial/Console adapters are reachable starting with telnet port 8001 +1 for each subsequent adapter plugged in (8002, 8003...).
+If you are using a multi-port pigtail adapter or have multiple adapters plugged in @ boot, then it's a crap shoot which will be assigned to each telnet port.
+Hence the next step.
+- The install script automates the mapping of specific adapters to specific ports.
+The defined predictable adapters start with 7001 +1 for each adapter you define.
+The reasoning behind this is so you can label the adapters and always know what port you would reach them on.
+Key if you are using a  multi-port pig-tail adapter, or if this is going to be stationary and occasionally boot up with multiple adapter plugged in.

+Note: the 8000 range always valid even if you are using an adapter specifically mapped to a port in the 7000 range.
+So if you plug in an adapter pre-mapped to port 7005, and it's the only adapter plugged in, it would also be available onport 8001

+- Port monitoring/and control is available on telnet port 7000.
+This allows you to change the baud rate of the port on the fly without changing the config permanantly.
+The installer configures all ports to 9600 8N1.
+- Serial Port configuration options can be modified after the install in /etc/ser2net.conf

+**Convenience Commands:**

+There are a few convenience commands created for ConsolePi during the automated install

+- consolepi-upgrade:  Upgrades ConsolePi:  More useful in the future.
+Currently bypasses upgrade of ser2net (it's compiled from source).
+I'll eventually remove the bypass.
+For now this is essentially the same as doing a 'sudo git pull' from /etc/ConsolePi and updating/upgrading the other packages via apt.
+Note: in it's current form it may overwrite some custom changes.
+It's only lightly been tested as an upgrade script.
+- consolepi-addssids:  runs the /etc/ConsolePi/installer/ssids.sh script.
+This script automates the creation of additional SSIDs which ConsolePi will attempt to connect to on boot.
+Currently only supports psk and open SSIDs, but may eventually be improved to automate creation of other SSID types.
+- consolepi-addconsole: runs the /etc/ConsolePi/installer/udev.sh  This script automates the process of detecting USB to serial adapters and mapping them to specific telnet ports.
+It does this by collecting the data required to create a udev rule.
+It then creates the udev rule starting with the next available port (if rules already exist).
+- consolepi-autohotspot: runs /usr/bin/autohotspotN script  This script re-runs the autohotspot script which runs at boot (or periodically via cron although the installer currently doens't configure that).
+If the wlan adapter is already connected to an SSID it doesn't do anything.
+If it's acting as a hotspot or not connected, it will scan for known SSIDs and attempt to connect, then fallback to a hotspot if it's unable to find/connect to a known SSID.

 ## Tested Hardware